Viewing Events

 - Event Type: Add one or more event types.

-- Undo Changes (reset the modal)
+- Undo Changes — Reset the modal

-- Cancel (close without applying)
+- Cancel — Close without applying

 Find just the important changes

 After choosing a time period, select only the event types you care about (e.g., Ignition Changed, Central Lock Changed).
+For a full list of event types, see Events Reference.

-Initiated by⚓︎
+Initiated By⚓︎

 Sometimes commands and events occur close together.
 Select the lookup icon to open Linked Commands—this lists all commands sent within 5 minutes of the selected event.
+Use this to see the full context around an event, including related actions that happened before or after.

 Export the currently filtered events and tracking data as a file—ideal for sharing with authorities or support teams.
+For general information about exporting, see User Interface.

 - Select the Download icon next to Filter.